 “For how long?”

 “Sure, I have several places.
 Go to Sinai Hotel and ask for the key at the front desk.
-My partner should be there now.
+My business partner should be there.
 Tell him you talked to me.”

 “Will do, thanks.
 How are you?”
-I don’t want the conversation to be only about business.
+I don’t want the conversation to be solely about business.

 “Great.
 I’m in my car, driving home.
 My son had a baby a few hours ago,” he says.
 He sounds happy.